 Papers may come from any country but must be written in Standard English

-OAP supports online publication of original research papers, reviews, letters, editorials, literature review, case reports, short communications and conference proceedings.
+Open Access Pub supports the online publication of original research papers, reviews, letters, editorials, literature reviews, case reports, short communications, and conference proceedings, etc.

-Manuscriptzone is an advanced manuscript tracking system designed specifically in the view of users for a user friendly and easy usability.
-This system features very simple interface which is understandable by novice users also.
-However it is sophistically structured beneath for keeping its actions timely and to perform various multiple tasks required by the process successfully.
+Manuscriptzone is an advanced manuscript tracking system designed specifically for the view of users for user-friendly and easy usability.
+This system features a very simple interface that is understandable by novice users also.
+However, it is sophistically structured beneath for keeping its actions timely and to perform various multiple tasks required by the process successfully.

-To submit your manuscript click here or send as an e-mail attachment to the Editorial Office at ✉ firstname.lastname@example.org ; A manuscript acknowledgement number will be emailed to the corresponding author within 12 hours.
+To submit your manuscript click here or send us an e-mail attachment to the Editorial Office at ✉ [email protected]; A manuscript acknowledgment number will be emailed to the corresponding author within 72 hours.

 For questions related to online submissions, or if you encounter difficulty uploading your manuscript, please contact the journal offices at ✉ [email protected],✉ [email protected], ✉ [email protected]

-For information on instructions for author please go to the journal of your choice and click on the instructions for author [in the left menu]
+For information on instructions for the author please go to the journal of your choice and click on the instructions for the author [in the left menu]

-Additional information regarding processing and peer review can be found in peer review page
+Additional information regarding processing and peer review can be found on the peer review page

 The study should present the results of scientific research and it should not have been published elsewhere.
 If an abstract has already been published you need to mention the same in the cover letter.
 If any other manuscripts have been published from the same project this information also needs to be included in the cover letter.

-Note: Please download the Cover letter here for submisison with manuscript.
+Note: Please download the Cover letter here for submission with the manuscript.

 ✍ Title of the article